yurielnf/varTT/README.md

 # varTT

-Variational optimization for tensor train (or tree tensor)
+Variational optimization for tensor train using zero-site DMRG.
+Both the Lanczos and Jacobi-Davidson corrections are implemented to avoid local minima.

 ### External dependencies